canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-a-method
+define-an-operator

-# Exercise 5 > Define a Method
+# Exercise 6 > Define an Operator

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.